Probabilistic channel simulation using coherence: The problem of probabilistic channel simulation

-If we consider replacement channel $\cN_\sigma$, whose output is independent of the input state $\rho$, i.e., $\cN_\sigma(\rho) = \tr[\rho]\sigma$, then the robustness of a channel (Definition~\ref{def:robustness_of_channel}) reduces to the robustness of states~\cite{napoli2016robustness}.
-The definition of the robustness of quantum states is shown in Appendix~\ref{appen:Robustness of a state}.
-Similar to the robustness of a state, the robustness of a channel quantifies the minimal mixing required to destroy all the coherence in a quantum channel $\cN$.
-Note that the robustness of coherence of quantum channel $C_R(\cN)$, as well as $\varepsilon$-robustness of coherence can be effectively calculated by SDP~\cite{diaz2018using}, which are shown in the Appendix~\ref{appen:SDP}.
+Similar to the ROC of a state, the ROC of a channel quantifies the minimal mixing required to destroy all the coherence in a quantum channel $\cN$~\cite{diaz2018using}.
+The ROC of quantum channel $C_R(\cN)$, as well as $\varepsilon$-ROC of a channel can be effectively calculated by SDP~\cite{diaz2018using}, which are shown in Appendix~\ref{appen:SDP}.

 The task of probabilistic channel simulation can be defined as follows.
-For a given target channel $\cN_{A\rightarrow B}$, and resource state $\omega$, we aim to find a free operation $\cM$ such that $\cM(\omega\ox \cdot)$ probabilistically outputs a channel close to $\cN(\cdot)$.
+For a given target channel $\cN_{A\rightarrow B}$, which transforms linear operators in the system $A$ to the system $B$, resource state $\omega$ and error tolerance $\varepsilon$, we aim to find a free operation $\cM$ such that $\cM(\omega\ox \cdot)$ probabilistically outputs a channel $\cL$ which is close to $\cN(\cdot)$ up to error $\varepsilon$.
 A single-bit classical flag register $F$ is used to indicate if the simulation is successful.
-If the register $F$ is found to be $\ket{0}$, then it implies the output state $\cL(\cdot)$ simulates our target $\cN(\cdot)$ up to an error $\varepsilon$.
-Otherwise, the simulation fails and we discard the "rubbish" output $\cK(\cdot)$.
-When the channel simulation fails, we can perform a replacement channel $\cN_{\frac{\mathbb{I}}{d}}$, which replaces input state into identity, on the quantum state $\cK(\cdot)$ as post-operation, i.e., $\cN_{\frac{\mathbb{I}}{d}}\circ\cK(\cdot) = \tr[\cdot]\mathbb{I}/d$, where $\mathbb{I}$ is identity and $d$ is the dimension of the system.
-Note that such post-operation won't change the success probability.
+If the register $F$ is found to be $\ket{0}$, then it implies the output channel $\cL(\cdot)$ simulates our target $\cN(\cdot)$ up to an error $\varepsilon$.
+Otherwise, the simulation fails and we discard the "rubbish" output $\cK(\cdot)$, where $\cK$ can be arbitrary MIO.
+When the channel simulation fails, we can perform a replacement channel $\cN_{\frac{\mathbb{I}}{d}}$, which replaces input state into identity, on $\cK(\cdot)$ as post-operation, i.e., $\cN_{\frac{\mathbb{I}}{d}}\circ\cK(\cdot) = \tr[\cdot]\mathbb{I}/d$, where $\mathbb{I}$ is identity and $d$ is the dimension of the system.
+Note that such post-operation will not change the success probability.
+The state version of this trick is shown in Ref.~\cite{fang2018probabilistic}.
 Our goal is to maximize the success probability of channel simulation.
 Here, we can define the problem as follows